 Optimism and pessimism are strong, stable traits that reflect our coping strategies.

-As a determined optimist who has grown a bit more pessimistic during my life, I do want to share one important finding from my 35 years of field research: Effective long term planning and investment requires an optimistic approach—with contingency planning by pessimists, because things never go exactly as you want them to.
+As a determined optimist who has grown a bit more pessimistic during my life, I do want to share one important finding from my 35 years of field research: Effective long-term planning and investment require an optimistic approach—with contingency planning by pessimists, because things never go exactly as you want them to.

 1 Hazlett et al., Social Cognition, 2011; 2 Kim et al., Journal of Psychosomatic Research, 2014.
 Volume 76 Issue 6; 3 Lang et al., Psychology and Aging 2013.
 Vol. 28, No. 1.